-The aim is a cultivation independent simultaneous detection of all six nosocomial ESKAPE pathogens (Enterococcus faecium, Staphylococcus aureus, Klebsiella pneumoniae, Acinetobacter baumannii, Pseudomonas aeruginosa and Enterobacter spp.) to control the hygiene status of disinfected surfaces in medical facilities.
+The goal was therefore to develop a cultivation-independent test for simultaneous detection of all six nosocomial ESKAPE pathogens (Enterococcus faecium, Staphylococcus aureus, Klebsiella pneumoniae, Acinetobacter baumannii, Pseudomonas aeruginosa and Enterobacter spp.).

-The simultaneous detection of individual cells is based on an isothermal convergence amplification of specific DNA target sequences, which produces a uniform amplification product (amplicon) as a sum parameter.
-The amplicon is detected by an immobilized fluoroswitch, in which the amplicon binds to a complementary DNA immobilized on the surface of gold nanoparticles and carries a quantum dot on its free end.
+The simultaneous detection of individual cells is based on an isothermal convergence amplification of specific DNA target sequences, which produces a uniform product (the amplicon) as a sum parameter.

 The amplicon itself is detected by an immobilised fluoroswitch in which it changes the conformation of the fluoroswitch in such a way that it switches from a quenched (switch off) to a fluorescent conformation (switch on).

 During the project, suitable target sequences were identified in the 16S rDNA and the convergence amplification was successfully developed.
 By combining both amplification steps in a single reaction, the detection of target sequence concentrations of ≥2 nM was achieved.

 The method enabled the amplification of single-stranded target sequences as well as short double-stranded PCR products.
 Differentiation between DNA of living and inactivated ESKAPE pathogens was successfully demonstrated by applying a propidium monoazide (PMA) treatment.

 The fluoroswitch was developed as a model based on ssDNA with terminal fluorophores and quenchers.
 This model allowed the in-detail characterisation of its on/off switching kinetics and proved very good suitability as a fluoroswitch.